ExcitedStates/KGS/README.md

 meaningful source-code info.

-## Compiling on Sherlock at Stanford
+## Compiling on Stanfords Sherlock cluster

 Sherlock has an old (4.4) GCC compiler and no MKL libraries by default.
 To compile on Sherlock start an `sdev` session and from an empty directory type